forta-network/docs/docs/index.md

 The above snippet creates a new project directory called `my-new-agent`, and then uses `npx` (a package runner tool that is part of npm 5.2+) to invoke the `init` command of the `forta-agent` CLI tool.
 By passing the `--typescript` option, you can initialize a Typescript project (default is Javascript)

-This will initialize several files inside of your project directory, including a package.json file, tsconfig.json (for Typescript) as well as some Jest unit tests.
-The project also includes a forta.config.json file that will be used through the development lifecycle.
+This will initialize several files inside of your project directory, including a package.json file, tsconfig.json (for Typescript) as well as a src folder.
+The project also includes a forta.config.json file that will be used throughout the development lifecycle.
 Let’s make sure our project dependencies are installed:

 ```
 $ npm install
 ```

-The code for a simple Forta Agent can be found in the _src/index.ts_ file.
+This will also install the `forta-agent` package locally in your project.
+The code for a simple Forta Agent can be found in the src/index.ts file.
 At the end of this file, you will find:

 ```javascript
 export default {